Chen Hao (actress): Brief Bio

 A graduate from the Central Academy of Drama with majors in acting in 1997, more awards seem to come her way as she was again decorated with the Jury Award at the 2009 Seoul TV Festival for her outstanding performance in the film, "Live a Luxurious and Dispassionate Life".
 She portrays the character of a permissive woman given to gambling and an indulgent life.

-Chen, in a popularity online poll, was able to collect over one million votes pronouncing her the "Most Beautiful Woman" in China.
+Chen, in a popularity online poll made by Sohu in 2012, was able to collect over one million votes pronouncing her the "Most Beautiful Woman" in China.
+She has also appeared in magazines such as Vogue, in its Taiwan edition.

 Personal life

 Born in the coastal city of Qingdao, Shandong province, Chen is married to a business tycoon, David Liu Haifeng.
 She gave birth to a girl in May 2011.